 Appointments and enquiries

 To arrange a meeting with a chaplain, or to make a general enquiry, students should use the telephone or email contact details on this page.
 Prospective students who are thinking of studying at the University and who would like to speak to a chaplain can also get in touch before they apply.

-The Chaplains are active participants in the University’s , 'addressing inequality and celebrating diversity', especially in terms of “age, caring responsibilities, disability, gender (or trans), nationality, race, religious belief (or no belief), sexual orientation, socio-economic class”.
+The chaplains are active participants in the University’s Equal Opportunities Policy, which seeks to address inequality and celebrate diversity in order to sustain an accessible and inclusive environment for all, especially in terms of age, caring responsibilities, disability, gender (or trans), nationality, race, religious belief (or no belief), sexual orientation and socio-economic class.

 The chaplains also work with a number of advisors from other specific faiths, who students can speak to and meet with.
 The contact details for these faith advisors can be found on the University Intranet - search for "faith advisors" - and at artschaplaincy.net.

 The chaplains have a strong interest in creativity and the University’s teaching subject areas.
 They believe that creativity is related to prayer and healing, viewed as coming from the same spiritual source, but which can be expressed in many different ways.

 This perspective informs the chaplaincy’s work with individuals, and also inspires a range of different events and activities relating to faith, spirituality and creativity, which the chaplains organise for University students and staff.
 Details of these are available on the University intranet - search for "chaplaincy" - and at artschaplaincy.net.